Linkedin Tips & Strategies

 More Than Just a Profile Update: How to Create Engaging Content About Conferences

 Adding conferences to static sections of your profile is a great first step, but the real magic happens when you create content around your experience.
-This is how you demonstrate your learnings, magnify your visibility, and connect with people on a deeper level.
 A great conference content strategy has three phases.

 Pre-Conference Hype: Build Anticipation